emilyriederer/website/content/project/satrday/index.md

 https://chicago2019.satrdays.org/

 - Launched inaugural even as dual-track conference with 200+ attendees
-- Led speaker recruitment, program curation, and speaker communication for 35 speakers and 2 keynotes
+- Led speaker recruitment, program curation, and speaker communication for 35 speakers and 2 keynotes.
-- Envisioned and implemented novel speaker mentorship progam to enhance the speaker experience and promote diversity an inclusion of first-time speakers
+- Envisioned and implemented novel speaker mentorship progam to enhance the speaker experience and promote diversity an inclusion of first-time speakers.

 ## 2020 Conference Highlights